 All types of goods can be sent through the courier mode into India and out of India except few articles.
 The goods which are prohibited for import through courier are:

-Similarly, the export of the following goods are also restricted:
+Similarly, the export of the following goods is also restricted:

 Whether the value of Rs.
 5,000/- for the gift or the commercial samples means the value of the goods in India or the country of sender?

-What types of goods cannot be sent as gift or commercial samples through courier?
+What type of goods cannot be sent as gift or commercial samples through courier?

-All types of goods which are banned for import under the Foreign Trade (Development and Regulation) Act, 1992 are banned for import into India even as gifts or as commercial samples.
-The example of such goods are wild animals, wild birds or parts of wild animals and birds, narcotic drugs like opium, marijuana, ivory, arms like revolvers or pistols or other hand guns and ammunitions
+All types of goods which are banned for importing under the Foreign Trade (Development and Regulation) Act, 1992 are banned for importing into India even as gifts or as commercial samples.
+The example of such goods are wild animals, wild birds or parts of wild animals and birds, narcotic drugs like opium, marijuana, ivory, arms like revolvers or pistols or other handguns and ammunitions

 Can a person send jewellery to any manufacturer in India as sample?